QRamadan/MBFair/README.md

 The model runs and the results of the check are printed in the console

-## <section id="using-artifacts">Using artifacts</section>
+# <section id="using-artifacts">Using artifacts</section>
 This section is intended to serve as a guide for using the [provided artifacts](#resources).
 The tool must have [successfully installed](#installation) to follow on with this section.
-The following steps can be completed to run the artifacts:
+We have provided three artifacts to serve as hands-on examples.
+The following steps can be completed to run an artifact:
 - Locate the UML file in the artifact of interest and get the absolute path to the file.
 - Generate initialization using the command below while replacing "absolute-path-to-file" in the command by the absolute path to UML file.
     ```
     java -jar mbfair-0.0.1.jar -g -f="absolute-path-to-file"
     ```
 - The initializations will be automatically generated and stored in the file <strong>initializations_table.csv</strong> in the project directory.
   - One has to then specify the protected characteristics and proxies of protected characteristics.
 For this, the file <strong>protected_characteristics.csv</strong> has to be modified.
     - for the delivery system artifact, replace the file with the following content
       ```
       CustomerProfile_ethnicity,CustomerProfile_age